madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 result.

 # Conclusion
-In this post I implemented the Fibonacci function in the same way as in the first article.
+In this post, I implemented the Fibonacci function in the same way as in the first article.
 These are idiomatic to functional programming and as such it makes sense to keep using them here.

 They key concept introduced here is the notion of proving propositions.
-I proved that the two implementations indeed behave identicly.
-We have scratched in the surface when it comes to the underlying theory.
+I proved that the two implementations indeed behave identically.
+We have scratched the surface when it comes to the underlying theory.
 But already saw the fruits of the efforts: The direct implementation is slow but easy to understand.
 The other implementation is faster but slightly more complicated.
 We have used this to prove that they _always_ return the same